 The line, "Now look at you... all back of the bus and shit," was not originally supposed to be said by Toombs, but Nick Chinlund approached David Twohy and asked if he could be given the line because he really liked it.

 Originally "Rated R for violence" as was the first film Pitch Black (2000), this film was envisioned as a PG-13 rated film.
 Universal appealed the original R-rating, but was not successful.
 The film was later edited down from the R and was given a "PG-13 for intense sequences of violent action and some language".
-A unrated Blu-Ray version with more violence and language was later released.
+An unrated version, with more violence and language was later released.

 Akiva Goldsman 's script was about Riddick and Kyra (Jack) hijacking a prison satellite and landing it on a living planet, which launched various creatures made from elements such as air, fire, wind and water at them to try and stop them before trying to kill them with a giant storm.